tasoo-oos/twitch-getm3u8-and-autorecord/README.md

-sometimes there are streams which has much narrow video quality settings. so i recommend audio_only, worst, best.
+sometimes there are streams which has much narrow video quality settings. so i recommend audio_only, worst, best. if stream does not support quality option you want to record, record will be canceled.
-I have not tested about recording quality settings which stream does not supported.

 multi-recording did go well in my case.